Pedrodpj92/clontmpV2_Predicting_DBpedia_types/README.md

 ```

 ## Running experiments
-Navigate with your prompt to source folder and execute -h or --help to see options.
-Use RScript command if you are under Windows (**watch out with PATH configuration**)
+Navigate to the source folder and execute the main script with -h or --help to see options.
+Use RScript command if you are under Windows (**mind PATH configuration**)
 ```
 $ ./main_predicting_DBpedia_types_P_M_E.R --help
 Usage: ./main_predicting_DBpedia_types_P_M_E.R <options>